-Bruce Moden, BS ’57, and his wife, Barbara, have given $50,000 to the UB School of Pharmacy and Pharmaceutical Sciences to name a patient assessment and counseling room in Kapoor Hall.
+Bruce Moden, BS ’57, and his wife, Barbara, have given $50,000 to the UB School of Pharmacy and Pharmaceutical Sciences to name a patient assessment and counseling room in the Pharmacy Building.

 Bruce, past owner of five pharmacies in Western New York, has spent his five-decades-plus career as a consummate community pharmacist.
 In the early days, he filled prescriptions in between swings of a mallet to knock down the wall of a pharmacy that he was remodeling himself.
 The couple also raised daughters, four in all, one of whom also is a graduate of UB Pharmacy and has continued the tradition of running an independent pharmacy by co-owning Larwood Pharmacy in East Aurora.